 foo in the following examples):

 In this project, create a service account named

 dynatrace service account to view metadata about your project via the OpenShift masters' REST API:

 $ oc policy add-role-to-user view -z dynatrace

 dynatrace service account to the Kubernetes Pod configuration of your application:

 kind: DeploymentConfig apiVersion: v1 spec: ... template ... spec: containers: [...] ... serviceAccountName: dynatrace

-Automatic detection of Kubernetes properties
+Automatic detection of Kubernetes properties and annotations

 - Kubernetes base pod name: User-provided name of the pod the container belongs to.